CABLE-LSM/CABLE/documentation/docs/developer_guide/doc_guide/science_doc.md

 ## Minimum requirements

-At a minimum a module, subroutine, function, or interface must contain the following standard header template just underneath the first defining line:
+At a minimum a subroutine, function, or interface must contain the following standard header template just underneath the first defining line:

     !*## Purpose
     !